-Edward B. Foley, the Charles W. Ebersold and Florence Whitcomb Ebersold Chair in Law, is the Director of Election Law @ Moritz.
+Edward B. Foley, the Charles W. Ebersold and Florence Whitcomb Ebersold Chair in Constitutional Law, is the Director of Election Law @ Moritz.
 He also serves as a reporter for the American Law Institute’s Election Law Project.

 Professor Foley’s teaching and scholarship cover the full field of election law.
 His current research focuses on the resolution of vote-counting disputes, and his recent publications include a three-part series in the Election Law Journal (volume 10) on Minnesota’s 2008 U.S. Senate election: The Lake Wobegone Recount (pp. 129-164), How Fair Can Be Faster (pp. 187-226), and The Tale of Two Teams (pp. 475-482).

 On Sept.
 14, 2012, Professor Foley delivered the keynote address Virtue over Party: An Example of Electoral Heroism and Why It Matters at a symposium at the University of California, Irvine.

 He is also the author of The Founders’ Bush v.
 Gore: The 1792 Election Dispute and Its Continuing Relevance, 44 Indiana L. Rev. 23 (2010), which he delivered at Ohio State on Oct.
 14, 2008, as the University Distinguished Lecture.
 He is at work on a book about the history of disputed elections in the United States, from the founding era to the present.